KonstantinGeist/hammer/doc/conventions.md

 * Always use Hammer C wrappers around native types: hm_nint instead of size_t, hm_uint8 instead of uint8_t etc.
   This allows to have a future-proof abstraction layer for platform-specific data types.
+* Same goes for platform-specific functions and data structures: place them in the `platform` folder and never expose them directly to Hammer's C code.
+Something which feels "portable" under Linux may not work under Windows at all.
 * Always sort struct fields from larger to smaller values: for example, first pointers (32 or 64 bit), then integers, then booleans etc. This can help the compiler to better pack values in memory without "holes" due to misalignment.